Advanced settings of the Engee Function block

 The Engee Function block allows the user to embed their algorithm into the Engee model without redrawing it on primitives.
-The user has full control over the definition of the block's behaviour.
+At the same time, the user has full control over determining the behavior of the block.

 Example: Conversion to a vector

-You need to implement a block that converts its input to a vector.
+It is required to implement a block that converts its input into a vector.

-No operations on the input are required.
-The only thing required is to convert the input into a vector.
-To do this, we need to calculate the length of the vector and get the type of its elements.
+No login operations are required.
+The only thing required is to convert the input to a vector.
+To do this, calculate the length of the vector and get the type of its elements.

 This task is implemented in the vectorize_it model by the VectorizeIT block.

-Let's consider the code of this Engee Function.
-We are interested in the block's functor and the method of overriding dimensions and output type.
+Consider the code of this Engee Function.
+We are interested in the block functor and the method of redefining the dimensions and type of output.

 Let's start with the definition of the functor: